fireship-io/fireship.io/hugo/content/courses/flutter-firebase/firestore-data-model.md

 ---
 title: Database Model
 description: Firestore document structure for quizzes.
-weight: 41
+weight: 40
 lastmod: 2021-11-11T10:23:30-09:00
 draft: false
+vimeo:
 emoji: 💽
+chapter_start: Firestore
 ---

 In order to build an app identical to the live demo, you need to populate Firestore with data.

-## Populate your Database with Quiz Data
+## Task: Populate your Database with Quiz Data

 I recommend cloning the [Quiz Questions Repo](https://github.com/fireship-io/fireship-quizapp-data).
 It is a node script that allows you to populate all the quiz data in your own database with a single command.

+At the very least, create the following documents from the schema images below.

+1. One document located at `topics/my-topic`.
+1. One document located at `quizzes/my-quiz`.

 ## Database Model